openbmc/openbmc-test-automation/CONTRIBUTING.md

             ```
         -   If your variable is to contain the path to a directory, use a
             suffix of _dir_path.
 Bear in mind that a dir path can be
-            relative or absolute so that should not be a consideration in
+            relative or absolute so, that should not be a consideration in
             whether to use _dir_path.

             Examples: